EngyFawaz/JSON-CSV/README.md

 # JSON-CSV

-This website converts JSON to CSV strings
+This website converts JSON strings to CSV strings